 One of the first of many Japanese cafes to have emerged on Smith Street, Wabi Sabi Salon remains a quirky local secret with a charming, bohemian vibe.
-The Wabi Sabi team, who run a similar ‘Garden’ restaurant of the same name in St Kilda, received the Good Food Guide award for Best Melbourne Japanese Restaurant in 2010.
+The Wabi Sabi team runs a similar ‘Garden’ restaurant of the same name in St Kilda.

 Perhaps a bit cluttered inside, their authentic Japanese trinkets and paper lanterns nevertheless make you feel like you’re on holidays in Tokyo.
 For lunch, there are sushi and miso sets or select from a meat, fish or vegetarian main with rice and side salad, partitioned neatly in clunky black bento boxes.
 Most meals come on handcrafted ceramic dishes with bright banana leaf blankets.

-Their menu is cheap and good for sharing (the stuffed chicken-wing pork gyoza looks unusual but tastes greay) but the mains, while alluring, are pricey for the locality.
+The menu is cheap and good for sharing (the stuffed chicken-wing pork gyoza looks unusual but tastes great) but the mains, while alluring, are pricey for the locality.
 There is an extensive local wine list, with are some familiar alongside some lesser-known Japanese beers, plum wine, shochu and a variety of sake.

 There are several areas to dine at Wabi Sabi: on bamboo stools out the front, a mezzanine upstairs, a little Japanese garden out the back, or at tightly packed tables in the main dining room.